carlostorreswav/react-modal-hover/README.md

 <br>

 ### __TypeScript__
-This package does not support TypeScript yet and that's sad 😞 __please PR me! 🥰__
+This package does support TypeScript 🥰

 <br>